yashsharma228/Stone_Paper_Scissor_Game/README.md

 # Stone Paper Scissor Website

-This is a simple web application that allows users to practice playing the game Stone Paper Scissors against the computer.
+This is a simple Practice web application Project that allows users to playing the game Stone Paper Scissors against the computer.
 The application is built using HTML, CSS, and JavaScript.

 ## Features